-Here’s my latest tasty recipe for a chilly day, creamy curry cauliflower soup.
+A comforting, easy recipe for a chilly day, smooth and creamy cauliflower soup.
 This golden soup is gluten-free, dairy-free and gets that gorgeous color from curry powder.
 With just a few simple ingredients you can make this in no time.
-If you have an Instant Pot it’s mostly hands off but stovetop method works too.
-I use homemade chicken broth but choosing vegetable broth keeps it vegan if desired.
+If you have an Instant Pot it's mostly hands off but stovetop method works too. homemade chicken broth but choosing vegetable broth keeps it vegan if desired.

 - Turmeric in the curry powder gives this soup its gorgeous golden color.

 - The rich creaminess is from coconut milk and pureed steamed vegetables

 - Homemade chicken broth is great, but choosing vegetable broth keeps it vegan.

 For another terrific smooth and creamy soup recipe, try this easy cream of asparagus soup.

 You can make this soup in either your Instant Pot or on the stove top.
 What's nice about the Instant Pot is that it pretty much hands off and you can walk away.

 Saute the onion, leek, garlic and spices then add the cauliflower and broth using the "steam" setting (high pressure).
 It takes about 15 minutes for both the warm up and the cool down phases to get the pot to pressure then release (de-pressure) but just a few actual minutes of cooking.